Course Travel & Delays:

 Sanitation & Hygiene –

 Courses are run from an expedition-style base camp, this means that our toilet facilities are screened, covered latrines.
 We have used this system for the past 10 years of our teaching experience and find it to be the cleanest, most environmentally friendly and hygienic system.
 It is an essential part of wilderness living and you will be given clear instruction about latrine construction, considerations for wilderness travel and base camp life, and a few simple protocols about hygienic use upon arrival to base camp.
+In addition a basic, screened expedition gravity fed shower will be available for your use.

 Terms & Conditions –